 His only option was to go up the hill, towards an overlook and away from the bears, though this took him off the trail.
 He moved parallel to the trail for a bit, staying clear of the bears, and was able to get back onto the trail after a short while, and kept moving away as quickly as he could to put as much distance between him and the bears as possible.

 But, in his adrenaline-fuelled haste to escape the bears, he forgot/couldn’t/didn’t drink any water, and went from being on the verge of dehydration, to actually being severely dehydrated.
-He made it to the parking area a few miles past the hut, where he got a ride to a hotel in Luray (which is why no one saw him on the trail).
+He made it to the parking area at Thornton Gap a few miles past the hut, where he got a ride to a hotel in Luray (which is why no one saw him on the trail).
 During the ride to the hotel, he was not doing well (occasionally blacking out), and he was doing significantly less well in the hotel lobby, to the point where the hotel attendants called an ambulance.

 One IV later, Beast was no longer suffering organ failure (yes, he was that dehydrated), and a doctor confirmed that he was only dehydrated (electrolyte levels and everything else was fine; he just didn’t have enough water).
 The positive is, Beast recognized when he needed to stop, and it was only the bad luck of the bear encounter that got in the way of him stopping.
 So he can, and will, continue his thru-hike, but he’ll have to do it at a slower pace until he can regain his trail legs.

 We’re optimistic that’ll be soon, and the tentative plan is for him to keep going from where he left off (so that he doesn’t create yet another hole in his thru-hike he has to make up), and depending on how he’s feeling and how far he is able to go, jump up to Harpers Ferry to visit with my friends and family that come into town on Saturday.